 Insomnia, the most common sleeping disorder, makes it difficult to get to sleep or stay asleep.
-The leading insomnia treatment is called Cognitive Behavioural Therapy for Insomnia (CBTi) CBTi has over 100 ‘gold standard’ randomized controlled trials supporting its use in chronic insomnia.
+The leading insomnia treatment is called Cognitive Behavioural Therapy for Insomnia (CBTi) CBTi has over 100 ‘gold standard’ randomized controlled trials supporting its use in the treatment of chronic insomnia.

 Sleeping pills help with sleep – CBTi helps people to conquer the real reasons for their sleeping issues.
 Pills help people get to sleep in the short term, but CBTI treats the underlying causes of persistent sleeplessness by addressing the thinking and behaviours that are causing it in the first place.